Shreyansh0Shukla/Heart-Disease-Prediction/README.md

 ## 👥 Contributors

-- Project authors: *Your Name(s) here*
+- Project authors: Shreyansh Shukla , Sarthak Rautela, Shubh Bishnoi
-- Guide / Mentor: *Guide Name*

 ---

 ## 📄 License

-This project is provided under the **MIT License**.
-See `LICENSE` for details.
+This project is Lisence is reserved to the project Authors .

 ---

 ## 📬 Contact

 For questions, suggestions, or collaboration, open an issue in this repository or contact the maintainers via the details in the repo profile.
+Also can mail us in shreyanshshukla.21011724@gehu.ac.in , shubhbishnoi.210111561@gehu.ac.in or sarthakrautela,21011982@gehu.ac.in

 ---